fxchen/cihackathon/website/docs/presentations.md

 ---
 id: presentations
-title: Presentations
+title: Background
 ---
 ## Introduction to the hackathon
-pdf of presentation
-link to YouTube video of presentation
+pdf of presentation goes here + link to YouTube video of presentation

 ## High level overview of hackathon